elementor/elementor-developers-docs/src/themes/displaying-locations.md

 <?php get_footer(); ?>
 ```

 This is a simple example.
-You can also add custom locations above the header for your top bars, custom locations for the footer, create your own content layout in single pages, and archive pages.
+You can also add new locations above the header for your top bars, custom locations for the footer, create your own content layout in single pages, and archive pages.
 These will allow the user to edit each location using Elementor.
 The possibilities are endless.